Joe Mazzulla: Personal life

 Mazzulla's father, Dan, was of Sicilian descent and was a basketball player and coach who died in 2020.
 Mazzulla's mother, Latresa, is of African descent.
 His younger brother, Justin, played basketball at George Washington University before transferring to the University of Vermont.
 Justin is currently an assistant video coordinator for the Utah Jazz.
 Mazzulla also has a younger sister, Gianna, who played under her father Dan at Johnston High School.

 Mazzulla has been married to Camai Roberson since 2014, whom he met while coaching at Glenville State University in 2011.
-With Camai, Mazzulla has a son, Emmanuel Joseph Daniel Mazzulla, and a stepson, Michael Harden.
+With Robinson, Mazzulla has a son, Emmanuel Joseph Daniel Mazzulla, and a stepson, Michael Harden.

 Mazzulla is a devout Catholic, saying that his identity comes from his "faith" and "purpose".
+He has also said his dream would being ordained a deacon.

 Mazzulla is a fan of Premier League club Manchester City, and has developed a friendship with Manchester City's manager, Pep Guardiola.

-Mazzulla actively trains in Brazilian jiu-jitsu and has said that the sport helps him navigate life’s challenges.
-He originally began training in 2017, and after becoming head coach of the Celtics in 2022, he re-committed to the discipline.
-He has also noted that it helps him connect better with his players.
+Mazzulla actively trains in Brazilian jiu-jitsu and has said that the sport helps him navigate life's challenges.
+Mazzulla originally began training in 2017, and after becoming head coach of the Celtics five years later, he re-committed to the discipline.
+Mazzulla has also noted that it helps him connect better with his players.

+Mazzulla is known for having an idiosyncratic personality, possessing interesting quirks that shape both his external communications as well as his coaching philosophy.
 Mazzulla's similarities to former New England Patriots head coach Bill Belichick have been noted by several sources in the media.
 Both tend to be introverted and reserved regarding their teams' successes and weaknesses, and both have a harsh regard for the media along with interesting "quirks" that define them as their personalities.